keyquesttech/replikate/README.md

 **If I have a V0 can I upgrade? -** Realistically speaking yes, however it's not cheap and most parts are designed to be printed in [SLS](https://3d.jlcpcb.com/).

-**What's diferent on Replikate compared to the V0? -** Besides the obvious increase in bed size here's a list of upgrades and features:
+**What's diferent on this printer compared to the V0? -** Besides the obvious increase in bed size here's a list of upgrades and features:

 <div align="center">